ben-manes/gradle-versions-plugin/README.md

 by the consumed platforms are available as `platformVersionConstraints`.
 It is a list rather than a single value, because more than one consumed platform can bound the same module.
-The query that finds candidates is deliberately unbounded, so a rule that respects a declared bound reads it from `versionConstraint` rather than restating it.
+The query that finds candidates is deliberately unbounded, so a rule that applies a declared bound reads it from `versionConstraint` rather than restating it.
 It is null for a module no declaration was matched to, such as one a substitution rule resolved to, so guard for that. `satisfiesDeclaredBound`, the verdict a rule applied before the